ratwolfzero/Spacetime/README.md

 - \$\rho\_i\$ = local matter density
 - \$d\_i\$ = distance to existing mark \$i\$

-This coupling perturbs new candidates and introduces asymmetry and feedback.
+This interaction biases the selection of new candidates, introducing asymmetry and reinforcing local structure.
+Though **curvature** is formally introduced in Step 3, this effect lays the groundwork — subtly shaping how space (and regret) unfold.

 ---